matrix-org/matrix-spec-proposals/proposals/3975-rel_type-for-replies.md

 between `m.thread`, `m.replaces`, and other rel_types.
 A combination of MSC3051
 and MSC3975 would allow aggregation of reply events while avoiding conflicts with other rel_types.

+## Unstable Prefix

+Clients should use `app.somix.msc3975.reply` instead of `m.reply` in the meantime.